ishika-tia/Airlines/README.md

   <br>```.\env\Scripts\activate```
 - If you want to deactivate the virtual environment, use:
   <br>```deactivate```
+- Run ```pip install django``` to install Django
+- Make a MySQL database using the code given in database.txt
+- Check the settings.py file in the project folder and locate this code:
+  DATABASES = {
+    'default': {
+        'ENGINE': 'django.db.backends.mysql',
+        'NAME': 'flights',
+        'USER': 'root',
+        'HOST': 'localhost',
+        'PORT': '3306',
+        'PASSWORD': '1203',
+    }
+}
+Here use your own username, password of MySQL.
 - Run `python manage.py makemigrations` to identify the changes you have made to the database model.
 - Run `python manage.py migrate` to apply migrations.
 - To connect database to MySQL Client run command `pip install mysqlclient`